jonlpersson/ed-latimore/site/_posts/2023-12-03-do-you-know-who-you-re-dealing-with.md

 There’s a higher probability of getting into a street altercation with this type of protected guy.

 I have an acquaintance whose brother was killed, and when he did his own digging, he discovered that the local authorities had a strong lead on a possible suspect.
-However, they were unable to apprehend him because he was an informant in a larger federal case.
+However, they couldn't touch him because he was an informant in a larger federal case.

 This information wasn't told to him on the record, of course.